Pickles888/todo-list.rs/README.md

 This is also my first time making a GUI at all so sorry for low quality

 > [!NOTE]
-> Completely redoing the entire project in GTK
+> Completely redoing the entire project in GTK (very much a work in progress)